-They also mean different things depending on the context.
-For example, the risk of exposure might be 'low' because the asbestos is bonded securely in a material.
-But if the asbestos is released, that risk level changes, and also brings in the additional risk of disease.
+Often in such situations, communicators will default to using terms 'low risk' or 'high risk'.
+But these terms mean different things to different people, and are therefore not always useful.
+They also mean different things depending on the circumstance.
+For example, the likelihood of exposure might be 'low' because the asbestos is bonded securely in a material.
+But if the asbestos is released, that likelihood changes, and brings increased risk of disease.